 The record isn't clean.
 Being formally warned about the same category of violations in 2021 and again in 2025 is a pattern, not a coincidence.
 It's worth understanding before you join.

 It's also not disqualifying.
+The TCPA settlement was real and significant—$27.6 million and two years of compliance oversight.
+But it addressed distributor conduct, not company fraud.
 No court has found Enagic guilty of fraud.
-Enagic has never been fined.
+Enagic has never been fined by the FTC.
 The company cooperated with regulators every time.
 The products are real, the commissions get paid, and the business model is legal.

 What it is: a legitimate company with a distributor culture problem that regulators keep having to address.
 That's the honest summary.